 The most important part of competitive benchmarking is getting comprehensive, accurate data from the right sources.
-Traditional approaches to competitive benchmarking do neither — and this can have very serious ramifications for a company’s competitive position and strategic roadmap.
-The best way to get up-to-date, accurate data on your competitors is to leverage the power of expert B2B survey providers like NewtonX.
+However, traditional approaches to competitive benchmarking do neither.
+Consequently, this can have very serious ramifications for a company’s competitive position and strategic roadmap.
+Instead of using traditional methods, the best way to get up-to-date, accurate data on your competitors is to leverage the power of expert B2B survey providers like NewtonX.

-NewtonX is the only B2B research provider that connects forward-thinking companies with the exact professionals required to solve any problem.
+NewtonX is the only B2B market research company that connects forward-thinking companies with the exact professionals required to solve any problem.
 Our proprietary AI-driven search scans over 1.1 billion minds across 140 industries to find the highest quality expertise in the world.

 We recently found 72% of research leaders say they want help actioning and implementing their data.
 Learn how NewtonX can help you get high quality data and better insights from your research with our innovative methodology.